jose-elias-alvarez/null-ls.nvim/README.md

 ## Status

-null-ls is in **alpha status**.
+null-ls is in **beta status**.
 Please open an issue if something doesn't work the way you expect (or doesn't work at all).

-Any and all feedback, criticism, or contributions about the plugin's features, code quality, and user experience are greatly appreciated.

 ## Features